 Why this focus on smart energy use and responsible hotel practices at Muottas Muragl?

 Muottas Muragl, with its unique views and the famous hotel, is a major attraction of the Engadin Valley.
-When it was time to renovate the hotel a few years ago, it was clear for the owners that the solution had to be aiming for the standard of the future, meaning an energy efficient building operating only on renewable solar energy and offering best facilities.
+When it was time to renovate the hotel a few years ago, it was clear for the owners that the solution had to be aiming for the standard of the future, meaning an energy-efficient building operating only on renewable solar energy and offering the best facilities.

 A few years ago few people would have believed that you could renovate an alpine hotel functioning only on solar energy and still offering modern facilities and the best comfort.